House Types Explained

 They can be on a single title or multiple titles, allowing each dwelling to be individually owned and sold.

-Because they require less land than freestanding homes, this option is a popular with investors, but is also popular for those wishing to enter the housing market or to downsize to a smaller premises.
+Because they require less land than freestanding homes, this option is popular with investors, but is also popular for those wishing to enter the housing market or to downsize to a smaller premises.

 In some cases, common areas such as shared accessways and these may form common property with access areas only being subject to a body corporate.